 Ecology: Saprobic on the rotting wood of fallen hardwoods (especially in the south) and conifers (especially in the north and west); growing alone or gregariously; summer and fall; apparently widely distributed in North America.
 The illustrated and described collections are from Missouri, Maryland, and Québec.

-Cap: 2-8 cm; convex or nearly flat, sometimes slightly bell-shaped; dry; smooth; rusty brown to orange; the margin sometimes finely lined at maturity.
+Cap: 2-6 cm; convex when young, expanding to broadly convex or slightly bell-shaped; dry; bald; soft; rusty brown to brownish orange; the margin sometimes becoming finely lined at maturity.

-Gills: Attached to the stem, but sometimes pulling away from it in age; close or crowded; yellowish or pale orange at first, eventually orange; sometimes with reddish brown spots.
+Gills: Narrowly attached to the stem, but sometimes pulling away from it in age; close; short-gills frequent; yellowish or pale orange at first, maturing to rusty orange; sometimes with reddish brown spots.

-Stem: 3-7 cm long; 3-8 mm thick; more or less equal, or tapering in either direction; sometimes somewhat off-center; smooth or finely fibrous; whitish to pale orange; basal mycelium yellow to rusty.
+Stem: 2-4 cm long; 3-5 mm thick; more or less equal; bald or finely fibrillose; whitish to brownish or brownish orange; basal mycelium yellow to rusty.